Expand all

 Administrative tasks

-- Send a file note (Medical Payment Processing) to the Medical Aid Payments, Team Desk documenting the specific service costs and dates to be deleted.
+- Send a file note (Medical Payment Processing) to the Medical Aid Payments, Team Desk documenting the specific service provided during the medical investigation including the costs and dates to be deleted.

 |